 Social media is your friend during this time.
 Increase engagement on social media by using different visual assets, including static photo and video, as well as varying copy from sentimental to joyful captions to engage your audience in the week leading up to Mother’s Day.

-Pro tip: Experiment with different ad formats, like Carousel or even Instant Experience (previously known as Canvas ads), to evoke engagement by visually highlighting your brand, products or services.
+Pro tip: Experiment with different ad formats, like Carousel, a themed Pinterest board or even Instant Experience (previously known as Canvas ads), to evoke engagement by visually highlighting your brand, products or services.
 Take a look at how AdParlor helped Carnival Cruise Line achieve an incredible lift in engagement with Instant Experience ads.

 Jewelry remains one of the most popular Mother’s Day gifts with 34% of shoppers making the purchase for Mother’s Day, and Pandora is leveraging this opportunity across their social media platforms.
 This year, Pandora launched their #Somethingaboutyou campaign, providing a myriad of content from an emotional video to product shots, and even a feature from actress Milly Bobby Brown.